Carbon Management

 Fast Facts Sources

-Difficult to reduce emissions: Net-zero emissions energy systems, Science 2018
+- Difficult to eliminate emissions: Davis et al. Net-zero emissions energy systems.
+2018.

 More details available on request.